lapinek/platform-scripting/README.md

 The [Managing Scripts](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#manage-scripts) chapter shows how the scripts can be managed via REST and command line interfaces.
 These may represent the most efficient way to manage scripts in automated environments; for example, in production deployments.

 At the same time, AM console provides an easy to use visual interface for managing scripts and applying them to authentication and authorization events.
-For the example purposes, we will use the console to apply a script to an authentication procedure in AM.
+For the example purposes, we will use AM console to extend an authentication procedure with a script.

 ### Client-Side Scripts